Nathalie Joachim: On being Haitian-American

-Though Joachim was born and raised in Brooklyn, New York, she possesses ties with the Haitian community, as her family is originally from a rural village in Haiti called Dantan.
+Though Joachim was born and raised in Brooklyn, New York, she has ties with the Haitian community, as her family is originally from a rural village in Haiti called Dantan.
 Fanm d’Ayiti marks the first major project in which Joachim’s Haitian roots are explored through her music; while discussing the fieldwork research she conducted for the composition, Joachim shared, "In some way each woman opened the door for the next and opened a door for me.
 I found this synergy between my story as an American-born woman feel deeply connected to this heritage and their voices.
 Each of those conversations was very emotional, to see how deeply they care about our history, how passionate they are for continuing to use their voices to lift each other up."

 Commenting on her family’s response to her musical endeavors, Joachim noted that while her parents were supportive, they were initially puzzled by it, as "most Haitian parents really want their children to become nurses, doctors, lawyers or teachers, something practical."
 Joachim further added that, according to her parents, her pursuit of music was not necessarily unique since music played a significant role in how Haitians engaged with each other culturally in general; however, by involving her family in her research for Fanm d’Ayiti, Joachim highlighted how the project allowed her parents to understand her devoted interest in music.